-One of our newest team members, Boston, is a 2 year old cavoodle.
-After working with many anxious patients, Dr Charles and Dr Laura saw an opportunity to combine their love and knowledge of dogs with a way to help their nervous patients and began to research ways in which they could introduce a therapy dog into their practice.
+After working with many anxious patients, Dr Charles and Dr Laura saw an opportunity to combine their love and knowledge of dogs with a way to help their nervous patients and began to research ways in which they could introduce a dental assistance dog into their practice.

-Boston is available to give cuddles to patients, both young and old or to sit with nervous patients during treatment.
-He has comforted many anxious patients, as well as children.
+Boston and Harvey are available to give cuddles to patients, both young and old or to sit with nervous patients during treatment.
+They have comforted many anxious patients, as well as children.

-His favourite pastimes are eating, particularly anything chicken-flavoured, chasing after tennis balls and stealing his brother’s food.
+Boston’s favourite pastimes are eating, particularly anything chicken-flavoured, chasing after tennis balls and barking at animals on the TV.

-As therapy dogs are relatively new to dental practices, we have come up with a list of commonly asked questions about Boston:
+As dental assistance dogs are relatively new to dental practices, we have come up with a list of commonly asked questions:

-A therapy dog is a specially trained dog who assists with providing comfort and and affection to people in stressful situations.
-A dental therapy dog is a dog trained to assist nervous patients before, during and after their dental procedures.
+A dental assistance dog is a dog trained to assist nervous patients before, during and after their dental procedures.
 It is one of the ways we hope to help people that avoid the dentist due to fear.

-Therapy dogs come in all sizes and breeds.
-The most important characteristic of a therapy dog is its temperament.
-A good therapy dog must be friendly, patient, confident, gentle, and at ease in all situations.
-Boston has been chosen as a therapy dog as he exhibits all these traits.
-Therapy dogs enjoy human contact and are content to be petted and handled, sometimes clumsily.
-Boston loves nothing more than human contact, whether it be a pat on the head, or sitting in your lap.
+Dental assistance dogs come in all sizes and breeds.
+The most important characteristic of a dental assistance dog is their temperament.
+A good dental assistance dog must be friendly, patient, confident, gentle, and at ease in all situations.
+Boston and Harvey have been chosen as dental assistance dogs as they exhibit all these traits.
+Boston and Harvey love nothing more than human contact, whether it be a pat on the head, or sitting in your lap.

 Yes!
-Boston loves a pat and he’ll even sit in your lap for a cuddle whilst you’re waiting for your dental appointment.
-If you want some extra attention during your appointment, feel free to bring Boston in to the surgery and he will sit on your lap and comfort you throughout your procedure.
-He’s got a special talent with upset children and has been known to bring smiles to the faces of even the most nervous children at the dentist.
+Boston and Harvey love a pat and they’ll even sit in your lap for a cuddle whilst you’re waiting for your dental appointment.
+If you want some extra attention during your appointment, feel free to bring Boston or Harvey into the surgery and they will sit on your lap and comfort you throughout your procedure.
+Harvey in particular has got a special talent with upset children and has been known to bring smiles to the faces of even the most nervous children at the dentist.

 Yes!
-Boston is one of the most pampered pooches around.
-In accordance with Delta’s strict requirements, Boston is regularly bathed and groomed.
-He even has a mint-flavoured doggy deodorant to keep him smelling fresh!
-Although Boston is clean, like all dogs, he will shed a little and we have lint brushes available if you find yourself a little hairy after a cuddle.
+They are the most pampered pooches around.
+Boston and Harvey are regularly bathed and groomed.
+They even have a mint-flavoured doggy deodorant to keep them smelling fresh!
+Although Boston and Harvey are clean, like all dogs, they will shed a little and we have lint brushes available if you find yourself a little hairy after a cuddle.

-If you are interested in adopting a rescue dog, speak to Dr Laura and Dr Charles, they are involved with Dog Rescue Newcastle and can put you in touch with some of the foster carers so you can help give a dog like Boston a forever home.
+If you are interested in adopting a rescue dog, speak to Dr Laura and Dr Charles, they are involved with Dog Rescue Newcastle and can put you in touch with some of the foster carers so you can help give dogs like Boston and Harvey a forever home.

 At Church St Dental, we believe that the best treatment can only be achieve with the most up-to- date technology.
 We are a forward moving practice and go the extra mile to use to use the latest technology and materials for the benefit of our patients, including